Iliyan31/DevOps-Course-Project/README.md

 - **Check links in markdown files** - The job checks all links in markdown files to see if they are alive or dead.
 - **Editorconfig checker** - The job checks if all files are consistent to the rules specified in .editorconfig.
 The included .editorconfig file applies the following rules: spaces are used for identation, UTF-8 character set is used, files must end with empty line, there should be no trailing whitespaces, and more.
 - **Check Python files style** - pycodestyle is a tool to check Python code against some of the style conventions in PEP8.
 - **Check spelling** - This job performs spell checking on Python, Markdown and text files in the repository.
 It supports multiple languages.
-Furthermore custom dictionary -.spellcheck.yml, is added with words that are valid for the repository. but are not recognised by the action.
+Furthermore custom [dictionary](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.spellcheck.yml) is added with words that are valid for the repository. but are not recognised by the action.

 ### Unit tests running and Database migrations check
 - **Run unit tests** - First the dependencies needed for the application src/app.py to run are installed.
 Then the unit tests in src/app_tests.py are run.